 Leakage estimates and outlet works flows are confirmed by comparing the sum of dam leakage plus the amount released from the lake through the outlet works with the flow measured at Station B, which is 300 feet downstream of the dam.
 The differences can be either gains or losses.
 Although small, these differences can illustrate the impacts of rainfall/snowfall and plant evapotranspiration between the dam and Station B. Table III-6 shows this comparison.
-In 2016, the measured and estimated flow at Station B was 30.4 acre-feet more than the estimated amount leaving Big Bear Lake from releases, leakage and spills.
-In 2016 these differences also reflect problems with the measurements at Station B. In late 2015 there were a couple of events that damaged the stilling basin and communication lines at Station B. Following these events, Big Bear MWD estimated the flows at Station B, made some repairs, and collected data to improve the calibration of the Station B weir.
-In October 2016, Big Bear MWD replaced the weir plate at Station B with a 12-inch v-notch weir to improve the accuracy of the measurements and replaced the communication line between the transducer and the SCADA system.
+In 2017, the measured and estimated flow at Station B was 43.7 acre-feet more than the estimated amount leaving Big Bear Lake from releases, leakage and spills.
+In 2017 these differences were small and reflect the improved measurements at Station B. In October 2016, Big Bear MWD replaced the weir plate at Station B with a 12-inch v-notch weir to improve the accuracy of the measurements and replaced the communication line between the transducer and the SCADA system.
 These changes improved the accuracy of the Station B measurements.
 Big Bear MWD is continuing their efforts to improve the reliability and accuracy of the Station B measurements.
-The Watermaster Committee will continue to monitor this condition in 2017.
+The Watermaster Committee will continue to monitor this condition in 2018.